microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/file-list.md

 # File list component in the Microsoft Graph Toolkit

-The File List component displays [a list of multiple folders and files](/graph/api/resources/onedrive) by using the file/folder name, an icon, and other properties specicified by the developer.
+The File List component displays [a list of multiple folders and files](/graph/api/resources/onedrive) by using the file/folder name, an icon, and other properties that you specify.
 This component uses the [mgt-file](./file.md) component.
-The developer is able to specify a specific drive or site, display a list of files based on insight type (trending, used, or shared), or provide queries to a custom list of files.
+You can specify a specific drive or site, display a list of files based on insight type (trending, used, or shared), or provide queries to a custom list of files.

 ## Example